joelmoxley/founder-playbook/V. Tech + Product/04 - IP - Licensing/01 - Content - Licensing Agreements/md/02 - Sample License Term Sheet.doc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This sample license term sheet outline provides the structure for all basic relevant information to be included in a licensing agreement.
+This sample license term sheet outline provides the structure for all basic relevant information to be included in a licensing agreement.

 Credit: []()

 {! search-content: !}